make downward compatible db-schema updates automatic

 make the db upgrade happen automatic in case the schema update is 'backward compatible' (only added colums/tables) and using an older hlr again will not result in breakage

-#1 Updated by roh over 1 year ago
+#1 Updated by roh almost 2 years ago

 it seems i did not explain verbosely enough what i mean in detail:

 we now have a mechanism which checks db versioning and also one which allows for schema-upgrades (when using -U)

 sadly we have no 'error reporting' into the rest of the system whatsoever, so existing setups stop working when updating packages and restarting the services.

 the admin has only ONE chance to find out whats wrong, and that is noticing that one of many osmo-* daemons is not running anymore by accident.